Alzheimer’s and Neurology: Understanding Brain Changes

 For example, Alzheimer’s disease primarily affects the medial temporal lobe structures, leading to memory deficits before spreading to other areas.

-To gain a better understanding of neurological disorders like Alzheimer’s disease, it is necessary to investigate the initial changes that occur in the brain architecture when first appear.
+To gain a better understanding of neurological disorders like Alzheimer’s disease, it is necessary to investigate the initial changes that occur in the brain architecture when symptoms first appear.

 The following section will explore this topic further, providing insights into the initial alterations in brain structures during the progression of Alzheimer’s disease.